ProfessorSeanEX/OmniCore/scrolls/CONTRIBUTING.md

 📖 Scroll structure is not optional.
 Every Opening declares purpose.
 Every Body transforms.
 Every Closing seals.
 Do not shift what God ordered.

+### 📚 Tables and Examples Require Narrative Context

+* Introduce tables and code blocks with summary context.
+* Follow with interpretation, implications, or side notes.
+* Use annotations to connect logic with lived understanding.

+> 🔍 Tables organize logic.
+Paragraphs interpret meaning.
+Together they reveal purpose.

+#### 🧾 TOC Alignment with Scroll Spine

+The Table of Contents must:

+* Match all **header phrasing exactly** (emoji and punctuation included)
+* Include subsections like `Clarification`, `Why This Matters`, etc.
+* Reflect actual scroll structure—not just top-level sections

+> 🧶 The TOC is not a table—it’s the spine of the scroll.
+If it bends, the body falls.

+#### 🗺️ TOC Is Not a Checklist—It’s a Map

+The Table of Contents is a **relational journey**, not just a menu.

+* Each entry is a **waypoint**, not just a label
+* Subheadings show **movement**, not just content

+> 🔑 TOC entries must mirror the scroll’s journey—not just its logic.

+#### 🧍 The Layman Is the First Witness

+Write with the **non-technical reader in mind**—they are the first soul invited through the gate.

+* Clarify code through Kingdom
+* Build documentation as **discipleship**, not just instruction

+> 🔑 If the layman can’t walk through it, it’s not a gate.
+It’s a wall.

 ### 7.1 Scroll Block Structure